Math lessons from Kashmir: Large group of students + social distancing = open air classrooms

 So now, those who can, bring chairs.
 Others bring seating mats or simply plastic sheets.

-Afaaz, a Class 11 student who has been attending the Eidgah classes, says: “We gather here before dawn, for two classes of two batches.
+Afaaz Yousuf Pushoo, a resident of Srinagar’s Chattabal and Class 11 student who has been attending the Eidgah classes, says: “We gather here before dawn, for two classes of two batches.
 Everyone adheres to Covid-19 precautions.
 We begin early so we can wrap up before the sun gets harsh.
 There are students here from outside Srinagar, but they manage to reach on time, because after months, we are finally having proper classes.”
 Online lessons on 2G internet, he says, are highly irregular.
 “If you have doubts, you don’t know when you will be able to connect with the teacher next to have them cleared.”

-“The response from the students has been heartening.
-They gather before dawn, for two classes of two batches.
-Everyone adheres to Covid-19 precautions.
-We begin early so we can wrap up before the sun gets harsh,” says Alam.

 Students were told masks were compulsory, there was to be no mingling with friends though they were meeting after long, everyone had to carry sanitisers, and bring something to sit on.
 Express Photo by Shuaib Masoodi